41M3/YEP_project3_2019/README.md

 sudo docker-compose up --build

-After building you can launch your browser and go to this adress "http://localhost:3000/"
+After building you can launch your browser and go to this address "http://localhost:3000/"